nickgasperi/spotify-personal-streaming-analysis/README.md

 ## **Summary of Insights**
 ### **When I Listened: Temporal Patterns**
-* Total hours streamed per year increased by 1112% from 2015–2019, representing a period of rapid early growth in activity.
+* Total streaming hours per year increased by 1112% from 2015–2019, representing a period of rapid early growth in activity.
 * Streaming has remained consistent since 2019, with a change of -0.8% in total hours between 2019 and 2024.

 <p align = "center">